17 – Questions about Meditation (Part 1)

 Angel: The position of the half lotus can be uncomfortable and difficult for many people, especially if you are not younger or you have a bulky body, because it is not a position that is often used in your routine.
 In fact, for young people it is easier because for them it is more typical to sit in an Indian position and not with the typical office position to which one adapts by going on with age and working habits.
 Therefore, the only reason why the half lotus is uncomfortable is only because one is not used to sitting in that way; habit can be created and removed according to one’s choices and needs by repeating the same action over and over again.
 Meditation is for everyone because it is the practice of loading the chakras and making oneself aware of one’s life.
 If you can’t practice meditation in half lotus you can practice it sitting down because the ultimate intent is not to sit in half lotus but to meditate, so you have to learn not to lose sight of the real initial goal.
 Clearly there are passages that can improve our meditation, for example meditating in half lotus rather than with a crooked back and in an uncomfortable position.
 If you currently cannot take the half lotus position because your physical problems prevent you, you can practice sitting down, since this is the only choice; but if you have the possibility to choose, I suggest you to try to get into the habit of sitting in an Indian position, so that sooner or later, by trying, you will also be able to meditate in half lotus.
 You must understand that meditation does not require a super body, everyone including me has found it difficult to assume the position of the half lotus for the first time; little by little, however, with training, you will be able to position your legs in a certain way for more time until you can complete the half-hour meditation without having to move or change position due to leg fatigue.

 Page 6 of 11

-Student: And can I even meditate while lying down?
+Student: And can I meditate even while lying down?

-Page 7 on 11
+Page 7 of 11

 Page 8 of 11